Which is the Best Real Estate Crowdfunding Platform for you?

 This article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.

-Real estate crowdfunding has increasingly become a popular way for all investors, not just the super wealthy, to add real estate to their investment portfolios.
+Real estate crowdfunding has increasingly become a popular way for all investors, not just the super-wealthy, to add real estate to their investment portfolios.
 Instead of requiring large amounts of time and money upfront, crowdfunding — along with peer-to-peer lending — is a way for investors to:

-- Lend money to real estate purchasers and earn money as the borrower repays the loan with interest.
+• Lend money to real estate purchasers and earn money as the borrower repays the loan with interest.

-While there are many online real estate crowdfunding platforms, today we will explore three that are designed for investors of all income levels.
+While there are many online real estate crowdfunding platforms, today we will explore three designed for investors of all income levels.
 As we compare DiversyFund vs. Groundfloor vs. Fundrise, you’ll be able to see which crowdfunding platform is best for your personal finance goals.

 Why Invest in Real Estate?